-Reference to or definition of the data source block driver node (e.g. a file driver node)

-backing Reference to or definition of the backing file block device (default is taken from the image file).
-It is allowed to pass an empty string here in order to disable the default backing file.
+- fileReference to or definition of the data source block driver node (e.g. a file driver node) - backing Reference to or definition of the backing file block device (default is taken from the image file).
+It is allowed to pass null here in order to disable the default backing file.